TamaliChowdhury/fleet-assignment-milp-ro/README.md

 # Fleet Assignment Under Structural Shocks

 ## Project Overview
-This project addresses the challenge short-haul carriers face when hit by **structural fleet shocks**—such as manufacturer-wide groundings or regulator-issued capacity caps—where standard stochastic distributions for aircraft availability do not apply[cite: 3].
-It utilizes a four-phase analytical framework to determine which routes to preserve and which to drop when fleet availability is uncertain[cite: 3].
+This project addresses the challenge short-haul carriers face when hit by **structural fleet shocks**—such as manufacturer-wide groundings or regulator-issued capacity caps—where standard stochastic distributions for aircraft availability do not apply.
+It utilizes a four-phase analytical framework to determine which routes to preserve and which to drop when fleet availability is uncertain